Instructors: Neil Spiller &

 Credit(s): 1

-Session 1: Introduction to Music Writing - We will introduce the bulk of the seminar and its schedule and assignments, and talk about comparative aesthetics and the phenomenology of the musical work, or how to effectively translate between artforms.
+Session 0 (Open Session): Introduction to Music Writing – We will introduce the bulk of the seminar and its schedule and assignments, and talk about comparative aesthetics and the phenomenology of the musical work, or how to effectively translate between artforms.
+We will also discuss your favorite pieces of response to music in all media.

-Session 3: One-Liners - We will read and edit the outputs to your second assignment (one-liners) and discuss the conditions of critique and judgment of a piece of music, as well as learn to synthesize complex ideas into punchy, forthright, often humorous or dramatic phrases.
+Session 1: One-Liners – We will read and edit the outputs to your first assignment (one-liners) and discuss the conditions of critique and judgment for a piece of music, as well as learn to synthesize complex ideas into punchy, forthright, often humorous or dramatic phrases.

-Session 4: Video Commentary - We will watch and discuss the outputs to your third assignment (video commentary) and discuss the role of music criticism in the current landscape of low-attention-span, influencer-dominated social media, or how one may or may
+Session 4: Video Commentary – We will watch and discuss the outputs to your fourth assignment (video commentary) and discuss the role of music criticism in the current landscape of low-attention-span, influencer-dominated social media, or what a music critic even is in a deeper, long durée perspective."

 IMAGE: Mohammad Salemy, Record Store, 2023